alphagov/government-service-design-manual/service-manual/technology/code-of-practice.md

 * there will be no automatic contract extensions; the government won’t extend existing contracts unless there is a compelling case
 * new [cloud] hosting contracts will not last for more than 2 years

-Further information can be found [here](https://gds.blog.gov.uk/2014/02/26/red-lines-for-it-procurement/).
+Further information can be found in [our blog post about red lines](https://gds.blog.gov.uk/2014/02/26/red-lines-for-it-procurement/).

 However, there will always be exceptions to these red lines and we are pragmatic, where there is genuine need.
 If you have any doubt please contact GDS on gdsapprovals@digital.cabinet-office.gov.uk.